 Chris Dombrowski is the author of The River You Touch: Making a Life on Moving Water.
 He is also the author of Body of Water: A Sage, A Seeker, and the World’s Most Elusive Fish, and of three acclaimed collections of poems.
-Currently the Assistant Director of the Creative Writing program at the University of Montana, he lives with his family in Missoula.
+Currently the Director of the Creative Writing program at the University of Montana, he lives with his family in Missoula.

 Sign up for occasional updates about this author